 This unique program involves local communities in a three-way partnership with the Colorado Parks and Wildlife and Federal Sportfish Restoration Act monies.
 Eligible applicants can apply and compete for financial assistance for specific projects.
 Applicants must match their Fishing is Fun award with non-federal cash or in-kind services.

 alleviate crop, rangeland forage, and fence conflicts between big game animals and livestock on private and public lands.
 The program seeks to develop partnerships between landowners, land managers, sportsmen, the public and the Parks and Wildlife to resolve those conflicts.

-The Colorado State Recreational Trails Grant Program funds projects for large recreational trail grants, small recreational trail grants, trail planning, and trail support grants.
+The Colorado State Recreational Trails Grant Program funds projects for:

 Grant funds are used for trail maintenance to enhance and preserve the OHV trail systems.